KingofGondor12/PropDevAggregator/README.md

  * net-http-ssl-fix
  * json

-It also requires the following Packages, installed via the `npm install` or `yarn install` command:
+It also requires the following Packages, installed via the `npm install` command:

  * amcharts3-react
  * ammap3